Ayobami6/alx-low_level_programming/0x00-hello_world/README.md

 	return (0);
 }
 ```
-printf is also a function in the stdio library the prints out arrays of characters or strings to the standard output.
+printf is also a function in the `stdio` library that prints out arrays of characters or strings to the standard output.

 ## Data Types in C
 ### 6-size